matteematt/.dotfiles/.vim/README.md

 		errors
 * `scalastyle` for Scala.
 Only supports linting errors.
 * `shellcheck` for bash, dash, sh, and ksh.
 Only supports linting errors.
+* `hlint` for haskell. `hlint` supports fixing linting, but this is not yet implemented in my vim script.

 > The vim polyglot scala plugin breaks the scala linting, you must delete the line "compiler sbt" from the scala.vim file